OVECJOE/BankApp/README.md

 - _Every customer should have an ID to identify them easily, I failed again.:smirk:_
 - _The source code is not explanatory enough, so you can write a documentation for it._
 - _This list is not exhaustive enough...There could be other features that elude me which you can think of in a fly_

+## FEATURES IN PROGRESS

+At present, I am trying to implement a database system for the customers, because the use of files is becoming inefficient.

+### THE DATABASE SYSTEM WILL

+- store a new customer's info.
+- dynamically updates the database once any customer's data is updated.
+- allows the database to be queried using simple query commands such as CREATE, INSERT, and more.

 ## CONTRIBUTION